FISCO-BCOS/FISCO-BCOS-DOC/docs/manual/console.md

-getPeers                                 Query peers currently connected to the client. getConsensusStatus                       Query consensus status. getSyncStatus                            Query sync status. getClientVersion                         Query the current client version. getGroupList                             Query group list. getBlockByHash                           Query information about a block by hash. getBlockByNumber                         Query information about a block by block number.
+getPeers                                 Query peers currently connected to the client. getConsensusStatus                       Query consensus status. getSyncStatus                            Query sync status. getNodeVersion                         Query the current client version. getGroupList                             Query group list. getBlockByHash                           Query information about a block by hash. getBlockByNumber                         Query information about a block by block number.